 When you sign up for a study, be sure to write down the time, the location, the experimenter's name and contact information (email address and phone number).
 You can also use the "My Schedule/Credit Check" link on the Sona website to view your appointment information.
 Note that this option will only be available after you have signed up for a research activity.
 Once you have scheduled an appointment, you can select the relevant study; you will see a list that includes all the necessary information.

 First, double check to make sure that you went to the right place at the right time by looking at the “My Schedule/Credit Check” link on the Sona website.
 Provided that you were not late (even a minute) and that we have some way to verify that you were there and the researcher was not, you will still receive credit for participation.
 In such cases, you will be awarded one credit for showing up (even if the study was for more than one credit).
-Contact Kent Mecklenburg in GR 4.528 if this should happen.
-He will contact the researcher and if appropriate, award you the credit in the system.

 Researchers add studies to the system throughout the semester as well as maintain continuous studies.
 If you are interested in a variety of research participation opportunities, check in the Sona system periodically throughout the semester to see what has been added.